 One of today’s most celebrated conductors, Franz Welser-Möst has held the position of Music Director of The Cleveland Orchestra, one of the world’s great cultural institutions, since 2001.
 In 2014 his contract, already encompassing the orchestra’s centennial year in 2018, was further extended until 2022, making him the second-longest tenured Music Director in the orchestra’s history.

 As a guest conductor Franz Welser-Möst has developed a particularly close and productive relationship with the Vienna Philharmonic.
-He has twice appeared on the podium at the New Year’s Concert and conducts the orchestra regularly in subscription concerts at the Musikverein, as well as in Lucerne, at the BBC Proms and on tour in the USA, Scandinavia and Japan.
-His close association with the Vienna Philharmonic was honoured in spring 2014 when he was presented with the orchestra’s Ring of Honour.
+He has twice appeared on the podium at the New Year’s Concert and conducts the orchestra regularly in subscription concerts at the Musikverein, as well as in Lucerne, at the BBC Proms and on tour in Scandinavia and Japan, and in the USA where in 2017 he will lead programmes of Schubertm Strauss and Bartok.
+This special relationship was recognized in spring 2014 when he was presented with the orchestra’s Ring of Honour.

-Franz Welser-Möst has received many other honours and awards, while his numerous CDs and DVDs have been awarded many international prizes - the Salzburg Festival production of Der Rosenkavalier was recently awarded with the Echo Klassik 2015.
+Franz Welser-Möst has received many other honours and awards, while his numerous CDs and DVDs have been awarded many international prizes.

 "Welser-Möst and the Cleveland players, joined at the hip, … offered playing divinely precise, exquisitely refined."The Arts Desk